When are these seminars?

 How will the one-credit Ithaca Summer Seminar courses apply to my degree?

-The answer to this question is different for each student, depending on major of study, and whether or not prior college credits are being transferred in.
-The Ithaca Summer Seminar courses are all considered Liberal Arts (LA) courses.
+The answer to this question is different for each student, depending on your major, and whether or not you'll have college credits transferred in.
+The Ithaca Summer Seminars are all considered Liberal Arts (LA) courses.
 That means they will count toward a student's general LA pool of credits toward graduation.
 So, for example, the Park School has a large pool of LA non-Park credits required, so these credits would apply there.
 On the other hand, individual programs might decide to use these credits to satisfy a restricted elective area, if appropriate.
 If you have questions about how these credits will apply to your degree specifically, you can ask our Academic Advising Center.